srcdev/nuxt3-pinia-i18n-histoire-boilerpate/README.md

 ## Font Awesome Vue loader install

-Use the following cmd to install Vue3 plugin
+Use the following cmd to install Vue3 plugin, This causes an error with just doing an `npm install` for reason

 ```bash
 npm i --save @fortawesome/vue-fontawesome@latest-3